ibm-cloud-docs/vmwaresolutions/vmonic/completing_checklist.md

 ## Results
 {: #completing_checklist-results}

-* The {{site.data.keyword.cloud_notm}} infrastructure credentials are stored in the {{site.data.keyword.cloud_notm}} for VMware® Solutions console after the first order.
+* The {{site.data.keyword.cloud_notm}} infrastructure credentials are stored in the {{site.data.keyword.vmwaresolutions_short}} console after the first order.
 Future orders use the stored credentials by default.
 * After you complete the checklist instructions, the checklist disappears next time when you are on the ordering page.
 You can update the credentials on the **Settings** page later on.
 * If the API key for your {{site.data.keyword.cloud_notm}} infrastructure account changes, you must update the key on the **Settings** page in the {{site.data.keyword.vmwaresolutions_short}} console.